martinbonnin/koin-ktor/docs/reference/koin-ktor/ktor.md

 ### Declaring Koin for a Ktor Module

 For a Ktor module, you can load specific Koin modules.
-Just declare themn with `koin { }` function:
+Just declare them with `koin { }` function:

 ```kotlin